Octagon Earthworks

 Newark, OH

-One of the grandest remnants of the Newark Earthworks, the Octagon Earthworks is an architectural feat or astonishing precision.
+One of the grandest remnants of the Newark Earthworks, the Octagon Earthworks is an architectural feat of astonishing precision.
 Its unique and somewhat mysterious shape was built by dispersed people on a scale that required remarkable collaboration and an advanced understanding of the cosmos.

 Visitor Info